anttilinno/archbase/README.md

  - `git config --global init.templatedir '~/.git-templates'`
  - Re-initialize git in each existing repo you'd like to use this in: `git init`. **NOTE** if you already have a hook defined in your local git repo, this will not overwrite it.

+### VMWare bonus

+`Edit>Preferences>Shared VMs>Change Settings>Disable Sharing`
+This will free up 443 port or one can change the port to something else `Edit>Virtual Network Editor>Change Settings>NAT>NAT Settings` Add port forward for 80 and 443 from guest to host.